zuazo/chef-handler-sns/README.md

 ### Method 2: in a Recipe with the chef_handler LWRP

+**Note:** This method will not catch errors before the convergence phase.
+Use the previous method if you want to be able to report such errors.

 Use the [chef_handler LWRP](http://community.opscode.com/cookbooks/chef_handler), creating a recipe with the following:

 ```ruby